Skip to content

 Arrangements

-Often times it’s useful to change the order of arguments pushed to the stack or the order of return values without referring to stack registers in the body.
-You can do this with asm arrangements — with them, the evaluation flow of the assembly function can be thought of in these 55 steps:
+Often, it’s useful to change the order of arguments pushed onto the stack or the order of return values without referring to stack registers in the body.
+You can do this with asm arrangements.

-1. Function takes arguments in the order specified by the parameters.
+1. The function takes arguments in the order specified by the parameters.

-2. If an argument arrangement is present, arguments are reordered before being pushed to the stack.
+2. If an argument arrangement is present, arguments are reordered before being pushed onto the stack.

-3. Function body, consisting of TVM instructions and primitives, is executed.
+3. The function body, consisting of TVM instructions and primitives, is executed.

 4. If a result arrangement is present, resulting values are reordered on the stack.